 • We recommend a strategic review investigating the impact of road safety outcomes on the NHS, social care, and productivity, to be used to better inform the business case for investment in improved road safety outcomes.

-Dr Suzy Charman, chair of the project group and Executive Director, Road Safety Partnership said:
+Dr Suzy Charman, chair of the project group and Executive Director, Road Safety Foundation said:

 To break our current stagnation in the numbers of people being killed or seriously injured on our roads, a step change is required.
 Many road safety partnerships, road authorities, and policymakers recognise the need to reimagine our current road transport system and reach for Vision Zero through the implementation of the Safe System.
 Systemic action across all elements of the Safe System will be needed to create a road transport system free from death and serious injury, delivered through the systematic removal of the potential for road collisions to result in death and serious injury.